tysoncadenhead/jquery.jsonTemplate/README.md

 );
 ```

-## Converting HTML to JsonML
+## Converting HTML to jsonTemplate

-To convert HTML to JsonML, just call jsonml with no parameters on the element you want the template for.
+To convert HTML to jsonTemplate markup, just call jsonTemplate with no parameters on the element you want the template for.

 ```
 <h1>Hello World</h1>
 <script type="javascript">
-  var template = $('h1').jsonml();
+  var template = $('h1').jsonTemplate();
   console.log(template); // { type: 'h1', content: 'Hello World' }
 </script>
 ```